 Elements of Decor

 Your first step should be to select a style for your home interior.
 This will promote the design principle of unity and harmony, thinking of the entire home with a unifying theme.
-It can be as simple as choosing casual instead of formal, traditional instead of contemporary.
-From there, you can refine it to a more specific style, such as French country, Tuscan, modern Victorian, or shabby chic.
+It can be as simple as choosing shabby chic instead of formal or traditional instead of contemporary.
+From there, you can refine it to a more specific style, such as French country, Tuscan, or modern Victorian.

 Contrast and variety add visual interest to a room.
 Keep rhythm in mind with repeating elements of the same color, texture, or pattern, and a progression of sizes or colors.

 Choosing a color palette is an essential part of interior design.
 While you could have a different style and color scheme in each room, often you will want to tie the whole dwelling together.
-You'll want to consider the right colors for a small room as well as the right colors and patterns for a large room.
+Consider the right colors for a small room as well as colors and patterns for a large room.

 Mixing patterns in home decor is one of the more advanced parts of interior design.
-Patterns don't have to match, but they need to complement and coordinate with each other.
+Patterns do not have to match, but they need to complement and coordinate with each other.
 This is done by considering color, size, and scale.
-Learn pattern-mixing rules so you can do it right.

 A major pitfall that traps untrained decorators is editing.
 A good interior decorator can scan a room and understand what items work in a room and when something is too much, tasteful, or requires embellishment.
 A few tips in this area can make or break your room's design choices.

 One room element that can usually use an editorial eye is how pillows are placed.
 Pillows can be a nice accent adding to the room's color story, or in some cases, even create a focal point for the room.
 However, some people have a tendency to overdo it with pillows.
 Avoid overloading a sofa to the point that a guest has to move all the pillows just to sit down.